vendia/blog/posts/2022-10-04-no-more-multicloud.md

 ---
-title: 'No more multicloud: The emergence of supercloud'
+title: new title two
-description: 'Learn how SaaS platforms in the post-cloud hyperscaler era are turning the multicloud mess into today’s biggest opportunity.'
+description: Learn how SaaS platforms in the post-cloud hyperscaler era are turning the multicloud mess into today’s biggest opportunity.
-date: '2022-10-04'
+date: 2022-10-04
+authors:
+  - Tim Wagner
 categories:
   - architecture
   - concepts
-authors:
-  - Tim Wagner
+updatedBy: David Wells
+updatedAt: 2022-10-18T05:15:01.618Z
 ---

 Say "multicloud” to a public cloud salesperson or executive, and it’s practically profanity.